Account Data Compromise Event (ADCE)

-The MasterCard worldwide service designed to provide temporary cards to all MasterCard cardholders that do not have their cards in their possession.
-This card is issued to a cardholder that needs a temporary replacement card sooner than the typical five to 10 days that it takes to get a permanent card.
+A service designed to provide temporary cards to all Mastercard cardholders that do not have their cards in their possession.

-A retailer, or any other person, firm, or corporation that agrees to accept credit cards, debit cards, or both; and engages in an unauthorized transaction occurring on any of the cards offered by MasterCard.
+A retailer, or any other person, company or corporation that agrees to accept credit, debit or both; and engages in an unauthorized transaction occurring on any of the cards offered by Mastercard.

 A lodging merchant's guest record that contains the cardholder's transaction information, including check-in and departure dates, rate, anticipated length of stay at check-in time, applicable charges, and taxes.
 The check-in date and the dated amount and authorization approval code of each authorization must be included on the folio if not on the sales draft.

 Independent Sales Organization (ISO)